Find a Summer Research Internship

 - "Student Research Participation" program at Argonne National Labs.

-- IBM and the American Physical Society sponsor female undergraduates in physics.
+- IBM and the American Physical Society sponsor female and minority undergraduates in physics.

 - Los Alamos Lab